 The lichtenfelderi gecko has a deep purple coloration over its entire body and five thick, yellow and white stripes, of equal width and extending only to the abdomen.

-The eyes are a distinctive deep reddish brown with eyelids that are almost the same color as the eyes, making them quite striking.
+The eyes are a distinctive deep reddish brown with eyelid margins that closely match the eye color, making them quite striking.
 The tail color is the same as the body.

 Usually changes yellow to white, the top of the head is quite dark brown.
-The body shape of this species is very similar to Goniurosaurus luii but the number of stripes around the body is less and more obvious.
+The body shape of this species is very similar to Goniurosaurus luii but the number of stripes around the body is fewer and clearer.

-Length from snout tip to anus: 108 (adult measurement is 98-109 mm); tail length is 60.0; head length (from snout tip to the edge behind the ear) is 26.3; head width is 20.0; head height is 11.4.
+Length from snout tip to anus: 108 with adult measurements of 98-109 mm); tail length is 60.0; head length (from snout tip to the edge behind the ear) is 26.3; head width is 20.0; head height is 11.4.
 This species does not live in caves in the limestone mountains of northern Vietnam but lives in lowland mountains.

-With a nearly uniform yellow-black color on its body, the Vietnamese gecko is endemic to Vietnam's Cao Bang province.
+With a nearly uniform yellow-black color on its body, the Vietnamese gecko is endemic to Cao Bang province of Vietnam.

 Length from snout tip to anus: 190 mm; tail length is 64.0; head length (from snout tip to the edge behind the ear) is 30.3; head width is 22.0.

-Their habitat is mainly caves and is found in quite dry areas and mainly has some shrubs clinging to vertical cliffs, in limestone mountainous terrain, or near limestone caves in Cao Bang, Vietnam.
+Their habitat is mainly caves and is found in quite dry areas and mainly has some shrubs clinging to vertical cliffs, in limestone hilly terrain, or near limestone caves in Cao Bang, Vietnam.

 Close-up of a Vietnamese gecko Goniurosaurus araneus, one of the wild reptile species known as the "Queen of Vietnamese long-legged lizards" - Photo: Lee Grismeri.